Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Background

-Since \citet{RockovaGeorge2014_emvs}, the general EM technique for maximizing spike-and-slab posteriors has been successfully applied to many problems.
-For instance, \citet{Bai2020_groupSSL} introduced a grouped version of the SSL that adaptively shrinks groups of parameter values towards zero. \citet{Tang2017_ssl_glm, Tang2018_glm_groupSSL} similarly deployed the SSL and its grouped variant to generalized linear models.
-Outside of the single-outcome regression context, continuous spike-and-slab priors have been used to estimate sparse Gaussian graphical models \citep{Li2019_ssglasso, Gan2019_unequal, Gan2019_multiple}, sparse factor models \citet{RockovaGeorge2016_factor}, and to biclustering \citet{Moran2021_biclustering}. \citet{Deshpande2019} introduce a multivariate SSL for estimating $B$ and $\Omega$ in the marginal regression model in Equation~\eqref{eq:marginal_model}.
-In each extension, the adaptive penalization performed by the EM algorithm resulted in support recovery and parameter estimation superior to that of fixed penalty methods.
+\citet{RockovaGeorge2014_emvs}'s general EM technique for maximizing spike-and-slab posteriors has been successfully applied to many problems.
+For instance, \citet{Tang2017_ssl_glm} deployed the SSL to fit sparse generalized linear models while \citet{Bai2020_groupSSL} introduced a grouped version of the SSL that adaptively shrinks groups of parameter values towards zero.
+Beyond single-outcome regression, continuous spike-and-slab priors have been used to estimate sparse Gaussian graphical models \citep{Li2019_ssglasso, Gan2019_unequal, Gan2019_multiple}, sparse factor models \citep{RockovaGeorge2016_factor}, and to biclustering \citep{Moran2021_biclustering}. \citet{Deshpande2019} introduce a multivariate SSL for estimating $B$ and $\Omega$ in the marginal regression model in Equation~\eqref{eq:marginal_model}.
+In each extension, the adaptive penalization esulted in superior support recovery and parameter estimation compared to fixed penalty methods.

-\textbf{The asymptotics of spike-and-slab variable selection}.
-Beyond its excellent empirical performance, \citet{RockovaGeorge2018_ssl}'s SSL enjoys strong theoretical support.
-Using general techniques proposed by \citet{Zhang2012} and \cite{ghosal2017fundamentals}, they proved that, under mild conditions, the posterior induced by the SSL prior in high-dimensional, single-outcome linear regression contracts at a near minimax-optimal rate as $n \rightarrow \infty.$ Their contraction result implies that the MAP estimate returned by their EM algorithm is consistent and is, up to a log factor, rate-optimal.
-By directly applying \citet{ghosal2017fundamentals}'s general theory, \citet{Bai2020_groupSSL} extended these results to the group SSL posterior with an unknown variance.